webdavis/sierras-macOS-backup/README.md

 I think it's likely this project will transition away from Homebrew entirely in favor of [nix-darwin](https://github.com/nix-darwin/nix-darwin).

-For an example of what this setup might look like, see [webdavis/mac-dev-config](https://github.com/webdavis/mac-dev-config).
+To see what this might look like, see [webdavis/mac-dev-config](https://github.com/webdavis/mac-dev-config).